-It is proven in e.g. \cite{penrose,gloria} that there exists probability space which supports RPM and that RPM is an ergodic process with respect to translations.
+It is proven in, e.g., \cite{penrose,gloria} that there exists a probability space supporting RPM and that RPM is an ergodic process with respect to translations.
 Furthermore, there exists $\kappa = \kappa(d,V)$ such that